hardbap/trixy_scopes/README.md

 # TrixyScopes

 Collection of useful named scopes for rails apps.
-Additional methods are generated based on column type and name:
+Additional methods are based on column name and type
 ie: Product.name_is("ipod"), Product.price_greater_than(100)

 Datetime columns ending with **_at** get also functional aliases:

-Product.updated_at_before('2008-01-01') is equal to:
+Product.updated_at_before('2008-01-01') becomes:
 Product.updated_before('2008-01-01')

 ## Installation